What is Chronic Pain?

 Surgery for chronic pain is usually only indicated when there is a clear cause of pain that has not responded to more conservative treatments.

 One of the most frustrating aspects of chronic pain is how challenging it can be to diagnose.
 Some patients suffer from psychogenic pain with no clear cause, but their pain is very real.
 Still, there is a procedure for diagnosis, and it starts with complete medical history.
 Your doctor will ask you to describe not only your general medical history but also the history of your pain: when it started, how it hurts, and its current characteristics.
 They will conduct a thorough physical exam and may order diagnostic tests to rule out serious causes of chronic pain.
-At The Pain Experts of Arizona in Phoenix chronic pain can be diagnosed using the following tests:
+At The Pain Experts of Arizona chronic pain can be diagnosed using the following tests:

 The goal is to get a big-picture look at what might be causing your pain, especially when there is no clear cause.